-If a student is late for morning registration on a chapel/assembly/house assembly day, he should sign in with the duty teacher at the library.
+If a student is late for morning registration on a chapel/assembly/house assembly day, s/he should sign in at the school office before attending chapel or assembly.

-If a student is late for morning registration on a tutor period day, he should report immediately to his form tutor.
+If a student is late for morning registration on a tutor period day, s/he should report immediately to his form tutor.

-If a student arrives after 9.00am, he should sign in at the School Office.
+If a student arrives after 9.00am, s/he should sign in at the School Office.